ajsmit/Intro_R_Official/docs/10-tidy.md

 ### Separate

 If we look at `SACTN4a` we see that we no longer have a `site` and `src` column.
 Rather these have been replaced by an `index` column.
-This is an efficient way to store these data, but it is not tidy because the site and source of each observation are separate variables.
+This is an efficient way to store these data, but it is not tidy because the site and source of each observation have now been combined into one column (variable).
+Remember, tidy data calls for each of the things known about the data to be its own variable.
 To re-create our `site` and `src` columns we must `separate()` the `index` column.
 First we give R the name of the column we want to separate, in this case `index`.
 Next we must say what the names of the new columns will be.
 Remember that because we are creating new column names we feed these into R within inverted commas.
 Lastly we should tell R how to separate the `index` column.
 If we look at the data we may see that the values we want to split up are separated with '/ ', so that is what we give to R. Often times the `separate()` function is able to guess correctly, but it is better to be explicit.

 ```r